crucialfelix/django-ajax-selects/README.md

 If you are using AutoCompleteSelectMultiple outside of the admin then pass in `show_help_text=True`.
 This is because the admin displays the widget's help text and the widget would also.
 But when used outside of the admin you need the help text.
 This is not the case for `AutoCompleteSelect`.

+                    Django will append the widget help text:
+                        'Hold down Command to select more than one' to your model field's help in a ManyToManyField AutoCompleteSelectMultipleField monkey patches this to remove and replace it with the default help for a

 ##bootstrap